Let’s Talk About the Core

 Contribute optimally to things like peeing and pooping when and only when we want to

-Support healthy, comfortable, pain free posture throughout our life, whether we are runners, ballet dancers, standers or sitters.
+Support healthy, comfortable, pain-free posture throughout our lives, whether we are runners, ballet dancers, standers, or sitters.

 Again, lots more we can do with the core but these are some basics.